Simplifying Threat Detection in High-Risk Environments

 Insight 🧠

 Sharing this with stakeholders helped us align on scope.
-An admin UI that allowed admins to review dangerous files was too much to take on for this project.
+An administrative UI that allows users to review dangerous files was too much to take on for this project.
+(But a requirement for a quarantine-based experience)

 Insight 🧠